Enigma-Watch/BlackPerl-Onyx-Shield/docs/API_REFERENCE.md

 ## 📚 **SDK Development**

-The CyberBlue Portal API is designed to be easily integrated into monitoring tools, automation scripts, and third-party applications.
+The BlackPerl_Onyx_Shield Portal API is designed to be easily integrated into monitoring tools, automation scripts, and third-party applications.
 Consider developing SDKs for:

 - **Python**: For automation and monitoring scripts
 - **Go**: For high-performance integrations